 We do not understand why more people don’t come to Vietnam to get their teeth done.
 The price for a crown in Vietnam is a third of what you’d pay back home in Australia.
 Either people are totally unaware of this bargain or they fear the standard of dentistry is not good.
 Well, let us assure you, the standard is excellent.
 In some cases, far better than practices we’ve been to in Australia.
 So, if you want to get your teeth whitened like a movie star or need a crown or a mouthful of them, come to Vietnam (and have a holiday as well).
 Check out our dental section to find out recommendations, procedures and pricing and a comprehensive list of available practitioners.

 Need a new pair of prescription glasses that are cheap but only in cost?
 Some sunglasses?
 Why not get a few?

 And if you haven’t got a prescription with you, no problem.
-You’ll find everything much cheaper in Vietnam, including the frames.
-See our list of optical shops for cost and details.
+You’ll find everything much cheaper including the frames.
+See our list of optical shops for cost and details

-Laser Eye Surgery is three times cheaper in Vietnam compared to America and Australia.
+Eye Laser Surgery in Vietnam costs a third of the price it does in America and Australia.
 But would you trust a surgeon here getting to work on your eyes?
-Several years ago the answer would have been absolutely ‘no.’ But my, how the world is changing.
+Several years ago the answer would have been absolutely ‘no’.
+But my, how the world is changing.